 Like any other medium that dips a soon-to-be-severed foot into the horror pool, television has its highs and lows when it comes to the genre.
-August 8th gives us three very varied examples of “Made for TV” horror films, in terms of tone and quality, all from the first half of the 90’s.
+August 8th gives us three examples of “Made for TV” horror films, varied tone and quality, all from the early-to-mid 90’s.

 First, on this date in 1990, I’m Dangerous Tonight aired on the USA Network.
 Given the title, the video cover art, and with this being approximate to the Silk Stalkings era of USA, you’d be forgiven for thinking that this isn’t a horror story, but instead a basic cable capital SOFT softcore thriller.
 You’d be half-right.